koitsu/tcecosystem-guide/content/thorswap/tracking-a-swap.md

 - April 2024: [Maya Protocol][2]

 <div class="warning">
-As of this writing (2024/08/04), Chainflip and Maya-based swaps do not show up in the THORSwap Transaction History UI in the upper-right corner.
+As of this writing (early August 2024), Chainflip and Maya-based swaps do not show up in the THORSwap Transaction History UI in the upper-right corner.
 Instead, users will be shown a blank page or a page with a never-ending spinner.
 </div>

 Below are per-provider instructions for how you can find your swap.